DanielStrul/ocs/README.txt

             described above) every 5 seconds with a 'GET' query
     common: a small library of components and configuration settings shared between the client and the server

+There is an additional subdirectory:
+    doc:    Miscellaneous docs (currently, only some results of profiling tests)

 Requirements